Difference Between Value and Growth Stocks

 |Outperformance (as per the research of John Dowdee)||From the research, it was found that valued stocks outperformed all growth stocks even if the former were more volatile than the latter.||As per the research, growth stocks did poorly even if the risk & volatility were lesser than that of valued stocks.|

 Even if valued stocks are undervalued due to a scandal or bad reputation, it has more value in the investors’ eyes than the growth stocks.
 That’s why if we can keep two stocks in front of an experienced investor, she will pick the valued one first.

-Of course, there are other factors as well that one needs to consider, e.g. volatility, risk, market reputation, prediction of financial analysts, historical performance, etc. But clearly investing in valued stocks is more beneficial to the investors than growth stocks.
+Of course, there are other factors that one needs to consider, e.g., volatility, risk, market reputation, prediction of financial analysts, historical performance, etc. But clearly, investing in valued stocks is more beneficial to investors than growth stocks.

-This has been a guide to Growth vs Value Stocks.
+This article has been a guide to Value vs. Growth Stocks.
 Here we discuss the top differences between value and growth stocks along with infographics and comparison table.
 You may also have a look at the following articles for gaining further knowledge –